E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD_onGPU/longInteger/readme.rst

     into YYYY process, which in turn should allow ZZZZ to be simulated.
 If successful, this could make it possible to produce compound AAAA while avoiding expensive process BBBB and CCCC."

-This module extend the capability of the DL_MESO code to run simulation with more than 1.8 billion particles using long integer arrays.
+This module extends the capability of the DL_MESO code to run simulations with more than 1.8 billion particles using long integer arrays.

 Purpose of Module
 _________________

-The current version of DL\_MESO\_DPD on multi GPU cannot run system larger than 1.8 billion particles due to the INTEGER type used in ForTran for the particle arrays.
+The current version of DL\_MESO\_DPD on multi GPU cannot run systems larger than 1.8 billion particles due to the ``INTEGER`` type used in Fortran for the particle arrays.

-This module addresses this problem replacing, only where needed, the INTEGER with LONG INTEGER type in the ForTran arrays.
-This allow to run simulation with more than 1.8 billion particles and then more complex systems.
+This module addresses this problem replacing, only where needed, the ``INTEGER`` with ``LONG INTEGER`` type in the Fortran arrays.
+This allows us to run simulations with more than 1.8 billion particles and, as a result, more complex systems.

 Background Information
 ______________________